-Hypophenylalaninemia[see Warnings and Precautions (5.3)]
+Hypophenylalaninemia [see Warnings and Precautions (5.3)]

-Advise patients and caregivers that sapropterin dihydrochloride powder for oral solution may cause hypophenylalaninemias (low blood Phe levels), especially in pediatric patients younger than 7 years of age.
+Advise patients and caregivers that sapropterin dihydrochloride may cause hypophenylalaninemia (low blood Phe levels), especially in pediatric patients younger than 7 years of age.

-Monitoring of Blood Phe Levels [see Warnings and Precautions (5.4)]
+Monitoring of Blood Phe Levels[see Warnings and Precautions (5.4)]

-Advise patients and caregivers that frequent blood Phe monitoring is important to ensure blood Phe levels are in the desirable range and that they should maintain dietary protein and Phe restriction while on sapropterin dihydrochloride powder for oral solution.
+Advise patients and caregivers that frequent blood Phe monitoring is important to ensure blood Phe levels are in the desirable range and that they should maintain dietary protein and Phe restriction while on sapropterin dihydrochloride.